WebizenAI/devdocs/SocialFactors/CommercialModels/WebizenAlliance.md

 # Webizen Alliance

-The [[Webizen]] Alliance is difficult to define prior to sorting out the [Values Credentials](Values%20Credentials.md) frameworks.  as such, the construct of the framework is seeking to be applied upon an ability to have [Webizen3.0Apps](Webizen3.0Apps.md) operating, as to support the requirements needed by alliance members to support the charter.
+The [[Webizen]] Alliance is difficult to define prior to sorting out the [ValuesCredentials](ValuesCredentials.md) frameworks.  as such, the construct of the framework is seeking to be applied upon an ability to have [Webizen3.0Apps](Webizen3.0Apps.md) operating, as to support the requirements needed by alliance members to support the charter.

 The [[Webizen3.0]] environment will be used to develop social-protocols to support frameworks relating to the [Centricity](Centricity.md) considerations, as to also support the growth of Webizen as a [CommunityOfPractice](CommunityOfPractice.md) that is designed to support various values frameworks, as part of the underpinnings for how it is those involved are able to work with one another and in-turn also, address disputes and support their own needs to be safe and supported, in ways webizen hopes to provide a means to support in ways that other solutions (whilst technically possible) have failed to provide already.